 Your Career Options in Civil Engineering

 You just graduated with a Bachelors Degree in Civil Engineering, and choosing your first job is a critical decision that sets you on a lifelong career path.
-Although there are tens of civil engineering fields to choose from, you there are two high-level paths, and each branches out into more paths as you dive into your civil engineering career.
+Although there are tens of civil engineering fields to choose from, effectively there are two high-level paths, and each branches out into more paths as you dive into your civil engineering career.

 1- Project-Based Construction: